idebtor/JoyJava/JavaFX/JavaFX-Lab2.md

-# JavaFX Hello World Lab 2
+# JavaFX Hello World Lab2

 You already have a working version of `HellFX1.java` code from the previous lesson.
 Now you copy it and rename it as `HelloFX2.java`.
 In this lab, we do
     > Count the button clicks.